LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 tags: mathematics transformers 'machine learning' 'deep learning'
 ---

-_Building a transformer in Julia.
-This a very long post on the full process behind making a transformer work in Julia._
+_Coding a transformer in Julia.
+This a very long post on the full process behind making a transformer work in Julia.
+This solution uses the Flux machine learning framework.
+It also describes the mathematics behind transformers._

 <link rel="stylesheet" href="/assets/posts/transformers/style.css">